Sidney Kimmel Medical College Office of Admissions

 3. When you receive your results, please RENAME your file (Last Name, First name - Fingerprinting Results).
 Then UPLOAD this file.

-The White Coat Ceremony serves to welcomes medical students to the profession of medicine medical profession and highlights the value of humanism in healthcare.
-The ceremony culminates with the students reciting the Hippocratic Oath in front of their family members, school leadership, and peers, acknowledging the importance of patient-physician relationships and humanistic care.
-During the ceremony, each student will be presented with a white coat commemorating the momentous occasion and welcoming them to the field of medicine.
+The White Coat Ceremony serves to welcome medical students to the profession of medicine and highlights the value of humanism in healthcare.
+The ceremony culminates with the students reciting the Hippocratic Oath, acknowledging the importance of patient-physician relationships and humanistic care.
+During the ceremony, each student will be cloaked with a white coat commemorating the momentous occasion and welcoming them to the field of medicine.

 Consider this quote from Peter Brown's book, Make it Stick: The Science of Successful Learning: